-- Brush each side of our Pepperidge Farm Split Rolls with butter and crispen in a skillet.
+- Brush each side of our Pepperidge Farm split rolls with butter and toast in a skillet.

 - Load the bread with cooked lobster meat and finish with a squeeze of lemon juice, a pinch of salt, and a shake of pepper.